Upright Row: Muscles Worked and How To Do

 As with any lift, maintaining a strong and stable core throughout the lift will aid with bracing and thus protect the spine.

-When it comes to upright rows, this will also help to reduce or prevent swinging the weight away from your center of mass.
+This will also help reduce or prevent swinging the weight away from your center of mass when performing upright rows.

 When lowering the weight, make sure your chest is proud and shoulders pulled back/together (known as scapular retraction).